 We expect our members to enjoy any substances responsibly.
 In our community, that means following any applicable laws, any venue rules, and respecting the personal space of others.
 We expect that members will not become inebriated to the point of becoming unable to regulate themselves safely and responsibly.
 In addition, respecting others’ space includes any smoke or vapors that you may be introducing into the air.
 Please be mindful not to subject others to unwanted second-hand substances.

-There will be several hosts and volunteers on hand to answer questions or address concerns you might have.
-They will be identifiable by a button or name tag that designates them as an event host or community volunteer.
-These volunteers have dedicated their evening to helping you have a good time, and are diligent members of the community.
+There will be hosts and Valkyries on hand to answer questions or address concerns you might have.
+Hosts will be identifiable by a button or name tag that designates them as an event host.
+Valkyries may not wear anything to designate them as such at an event, but you can visit our Valkyries page to learn who our Valkyries are and know they are always approachable.
+Hosts and Valkyries have dedicated their evening to helping you have a good time, and are diligent members of the community.
 They may or may not be partners with one or more of the evening’s guests, but please do not ask hosts out at an event as it puts them in an awkward position as they facilitate.

-If you have any questions not covered here, please either ask one of the hosts directly, or feel free to send us your inquiries at opennorthwest.org/contact-us
+If you have any questions not covered here, please either ask one of the hosts directly, or feel free to send us your inquiries.